 - A sandy or gritty feeling as if something is in the eye

 - Episodes of excess tears following very dry eye periods

 - Episodes of blurred vision

 - Discomfort when wearing contact lenses

-The precise causes of dry eye are difficult to identify and can include a wide range of possible contributing factors including hormonal changes, ageing, environmental factors (hot dry climate, or lots of reading, computer work when people tend to blink less), certain medications, laser eye surgery, contact lenses, and medical conditions, from allergic conjunctivitis to rheumatoid arthritis.
+The causes of dry eye include a wide range of possible contributing factors, including hormonal changes, ageing, environmental factors (hot dry climate, lots of reading, computer work when people tend to blink less), certain medications, laser eye surgery, contact lenses, and medical conditions, from allergic conjunctivitis to rheumatoid arthritis.